Last updated on January 2nd, 2020.

-- Melt the butter in a large skillet or wok.
+- Melt the butter in a large soup pot or skillet with high sides (or heat olive oil if using olive oil).
 Add the diced onion and grated ginger and stir fry for 5 minutes.
 Add the chicken, diced potato, and berbere seasoning, stir to coat.
 Add the chicken broth, bring to a boil, then reduce heat and simmer without a cover for about 40 minutes, or until the sauce has reduced.

 - Add the diced bell pepper, stir, and continue to cook for about 5 minutes.
 Add in the baby spinach, stir, and remove from heat.